15 fun facts about aubergines

 Did you know that an aubergine contains nicotine?
 But only a tiny amount, just 0.01%.
 You would have to eat 9 kilos of aubergines to get the same amount of nicotine as in one cigarette.

-7. Vegetable or fruit?
+7. Is aubergine a vegetable or fruit?

 The aubergine is a fruit, but is always prepared and regarded as a vegetable.